 The Board may also grant an award of restricted stock units under the Incentive Plan.
 A restricted stock unit is a bookkeeping entry representing an amount equivalent to the fair market value of one share of our common stock.
 Participants are not required to pay any consideration to the Company at the time of grant of a restricted stock unit award.
 The Board will determine the terms of any restricted stock unit award, including the number of shares covered by such award (subject to the Incentive Plan's stated limit), and the minimum period over which the award may vest, which is subject to the same minimum vesting requirements and exceptions described above for restricted stock awards.
+Restricted stock unit awards may include a dividend equivalent right feature, but any dividends payable to stockholders will accrue with respect to the restricted stock unit and become payable only when and if the underlying restricted stock unit vests.
 When the participant satisfies the conditions of a restricted stock unit award, the Company will pay the participant cash or shares of our common stock to settle the vested restricted stock units.
 The Board may permit a participant to elect to defer the settlement of his or her vested restricted stock unit award until a later date; provided that such deferral election must be made pursuant to an exemption from, or in compliance with, Code Section 409A.